Roushil/Game-OChat/README.md

 A realtime Chatting App that uses Firebase for its authentication and storage.
 - ***Functionalities:***
-  - Registrating new User
-  - Logging in
+  - Authentication
   - Messages History
   - Show Profile Picture
   - Chatting Scene
+  - New Contacts
   - Sending Text and Images To Chat Partner

 - ***Used ios 9 constraints as well as use of storyboard for UI Design***